markgyoni/geopol/docs/Getting_Started/Joining.md

 - **Normal** (Includes every required mod and the custom scripts.
 Less storage required)
 - ~~**Extras** (Features in Normal + Multiple optimization mods to help the client performance)~~

-Modifying them for a unfair advantage is bannable.
+Modification for a unfair advantage is cheating and bannable.
+This includes certain vanilla-seeming Mods and Texture Packs.

 The modpack gets updated regularly.
-When this happens, everyone has to update.
+When this happens, a update will be required.
 More on this below.

 ## Ram

 We recommend at least 6GB of RAM due to the amount of mods and assets.
 If you have more than 6GB available, feel free to allocate more RAM (8GB or even 10GB is fine) This will help with performance and will reduce lag.

 To change the amount of RAM given to the Minecraft instance in the Curseforge luncher, head over to the settings button localted in the lower right corner.
-Then Click on Minecraft, scroll down and change the amount with the slider.
+Then click on Minecraft, scroll down and change the amount with the slider.

 ## Curseforge Install